diogorangel/CSE212BYU/README.md

 command to test and take the results @diogorangel: dotnet test --results-directory "TestResults" --logger "trx"

+Command to take the txt results : dotnet test > test_output.txt Command to show just the results on console : dotnet test

 The default branch has been renamed! main is now named master